-Chris is Principal of Stanfield Elementary School, a low-income rural school district with no M&O override, yet a national leader in increasing physical activity & healthy nutrition & integrating health in standards-based curriculum.
+Chris recently became Principal of Apache Junction High School.
+He previously served as Principal of Stanfield Elementary School, a very-low-income rural K-8 school with no M&O override–yet a national leader in increasing physical activity & healthy nutrition & integrating health in standards-based curriculum.
 Stanfield was the first AZ school to earn USDA Healthier US Schools Challenge Gold with Distinction Award.
 Chris is also co-author of Recess Was My Favorite Subject: Where Did It Go?.
 Read a media report on Chris’s leadership in recess and school health.

 Bryan Madden @Valley of the Sun YMCA